 You could be eligible for a lower rate of premiums if you’re a light or moderate drinker or if you don't drink at all, than if you’re a regular or heavy drinker, so it could be worthwhile cutting down or switching to non-alcoholic or low-alcohol options.
 If you’re a moderate or heavy drinker now but you quit or significantly cut down at a later stage, you can always apply to make a change to your policy.

 Again, honesty is key when applying for life insurance.
 If you are found to have provided false information, your policy could be cancelled with no refund on premiums paid or your loved ones might find that they cannot claim the death benefit when the time comes.
-You should also be aware that Accidental Death Cover could be invalidated if death is the result of an accident while under the influence of alcohol.
+You should also be aware that with our Guaranteed Life Insurance, cover for accidental death could be invalidated if death is the result of an accident while under the influence of alcohol.

 Are there suitable alternatives for people with poor health or smokers?

-If you are finding the quotes you’ve been offered are unaffordable or you have been refused insurance because of your health, you could look into a guaranteed policy.
-Guaranteed policies could be a good option if you smoke or you have a serious medical condition.
+If you are finding the quotes you’ve been offered are unaffordable or you have been refused insurance because of your health, you could consider a guaranteed policy.
+Guaranteed policies could be a good option if you smoke, or you have a serious medical condition.
 Acceptance is guaranteed so your health will not affect your ability to get cover with Smart Insurance.

 Will I have to get a physical examination?